sideria/An-Angle-in-Trigonometry/source/measurement-of-angles.rst

 Angle in Trigonometry
 =====================
 Angles are more generalized in Trigonometry.
 They can have positive or negative values.
-As was the case in gerometry, similarly angles are measured in Trigonometry.
+As was the case in geometry, similarly angles are measured in Trigonometry.
 The starting and ending positions of revolving rays are called initial side and terminal side respectively.
 The revolving half line is called the generating line or the radius vector.
 For example, if :math:`OA` and